Boston’s iconic Freedom Trail attracts millions of visitors each year. Here’s how to see Boston’s most important landmarks in one day.

 What is the Freedom Trail?

-Conceived in 1951 by Boston Herald-American journalist William Schofield and Old North Church member Bob Winn, the plan to create a pedestrian trail to link important Boston Landmarks was put into place by Mayor John Hynes.
+Conceived in 1951 by Boston Herald-American journalist William Schofield and Old North Church member Bob Winn, the plan to create a pedestrian trail to link the most important Boston landmarks was put into place by Mayor John Hynes.

 It was a success—by 1953, 40,000 people walked the trail each year.
 Today, that number has grown to over four million people annually, making it the number-one most popular thing to do in Boston.